uhop/stream-json/README.md

 ## Advanced use

-The whole library is organized as set of small components, which can be combined to produce the most effective pipeline.
+The whole library is organized as a set of small components, which can be combined to produce the most effective pipeline.
 All components are based on node.js [streams](http://nodejs.org/api/stream.html), and [events](http://nodejs.org/api/events.html).
 They implement all required standard APIs.
 It is easy to add your own components to solve your unique tasks.

 The code of all components are compact and simple.
 Please take a look at their source code to see how things are implemented, so you can produce your own components in no time.